Important Economic Terms for UPSC Exam

 CRR: Cash Reserve Ratio (CRR): The percentage of liquid cash every bank has to keep with the RBI.
 It is a percentage of their deposits.

-SLR: Statutory Liquidity Ratio (SLR): The percentage of liquid cash reserve every bank has to keep with themselves.
+SLR: Statutory Liquidity Ratio (SLR): The percentage of liquid cash reserves every bank has to keep with themselves.

 MSF: Marginal Standing Facility (MSF): The rate at which banks can borrow overnight funds from RBI against the approved government securities.
 Here, the borrowing limit is 2% of the banks’ Net Demand and Time Liabilities (NDTL).

 Bank Rate: Higher rate (than the REPO rate) at which the RBI gives loans to other banks.
-Higher bank rate would mean higher lending rates by banks.
-The RBI can raise the bank rate in order to check liquidity.
+A higher bank rate would mean higher lending rates by banks.
+The RBI can raise the bank rate to check liquidity.
 Here there is no 2% of NDTL limit.

-Fiscal Policy: The policy of a government by which it adjusts the tax rates and spending levels in order to influence the national economy.
+Fiscal Policy: The policy of a government by which it adjusts the tax rates and spending levels to influence the national economy.

 Fiscal Deficit: It is the difference between the government’s total expenditure and its total receipts (excluding borrowing).
 A fiscal deficit occurs when this expenditure exceeds the revenue generated.

 Balance of Payments (BOP): It is the difference in total value between payments into and out of a country over a period.

 Balance of Trade (BOT): It is the difference between a country’s imports and exports for a time period.
 The BOT is a part of the BOP.

 Capital: It is the sum of money invested in a business to generate a profit.